 Lassie

-The parasites that cause itchiness in your dog
+The parasites that cause itching in your dog

 Fleas

-If you suspect that your dog has been affected by fleas, it is important to find out what type of fleas have affected your dog.
-Hedgehog fleas, rat fleas and bird fleas sometimes disappear on their own, while cat fleas usually require more treatment to get rid of.
+If you suspect your dog has fleas, it’s important to identify the type.
+Hedgehog, rat, and bird fleas may disappear on their own, but cat fleas usually need treatment to be completely eradicated.

 Lice

-I suspect my dog has parasites, what should I do?
+My dog has itchy skin – what should I do?

 Our app